Qwoyn/smoke-state/README.md

 const username = 'ned'; // Put your username here (without the @ sign). const key = 'your-private-posting-key-here'; // Put your private posting key here.
 ```
 Now we need to actually create our interface with the smoke blockchain.
-Like others like `web3` (for Ethereum), smoke uses the `dsmoke` package to interface with the smoke blockchain.
+Like others like `web3` (for Ethereum), smoke uses the `dsteem` package to interface with the smoke blockchain.
 We'll provide this with a node to connect to (similar to how Infura works on Ethereum) and to get the blockchain data from:

 ```
 var client = new steem.Client('https://api.smoke.io'); // One good node to use.